epoptes/epoptes.org/sponsoring.md

 If you would like to support Epoptes development, you can submit a donation at the following link:
 [https://paypal.me/epoptes](https://paypal.me/epoptes)

 Please include your nickname in the Notes field, because donors get free support via chat/VNC in the [chat room](https://ltsp.org/guides/chat-room/).

 ## Bounties

-You may also offer a bounty for implementing a new feature that you'd like to see implemented in Epoptes.
+You may also offer a bounty for a new feature that you'd like to see implemented in Epoptes.
 Just [file an issue](https://github.com/epoptes/epoptes/issues) and mention that you're interested in sponsoring its implementation.

 Thank you for supporting Epoptes development!